 I wrote a post a couple of years ago when I started this blog, called “Please – No Marshmallows!”
 Of course, I was referring to the rampant use of marshmallows on sweet potatoes in the U.S. Now, if you love this combination – great!
 What I have to say will not deter you.
 But I’ve just never understood putting something so sweet on something sweet.
-I mean, for god’s sake, they’re called sweet potatoes for a reason.
-Do you put sugar on a slice of cake?
+I mean, for god’s sake, they’re called sweet potatoes for a reason!

 I remember the first time I had sweet potatoes with marshmallows.
 It was my second year of college and I wasn’t able to fly home just for Thanksgiving, so I went with a roommate to her parents’ home in Los Angeles.
 I was so excited about having a “normal” Thanksgiving meal because I’d always been so deprived of traditional dishes.